 How many forex pairs and CFDs are available to trade?

 BDSwiss provides traders 51 currency pairs (e.g., EUR/USD) compared to VT Markets's 39 available pairs.
 Forex pairs aside, BDSwiss offers traders access to 1081 CFDs while VT Markets has 168 available CFDs, a difference of 913.

 BDSwiss is not publicly traded and does not operate a bank.
 BDSwiss is authorized by two tier-1 regulator (high trust), one tier-2 regulator (average trust), and one tier-3 regulator (low trust).
 BDSwiss is authorised by the following tier-1 regulator: the Financial Conduct Authority (FCA).

 Can I trust VT Markets?

 VT Markets is not publicly traded and does not operate a bank.
-VT Markets is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulator (low trust).
+VT Markets is authorised by one tier-1 regulators (high trust), one tier-2 regulators (average trust), and zero tier-3 regulator (low trust).
 VT Markets (through its parent company) is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).